jpsm83/health/documentation/n8n/article_media_context.md

 - "A woman sitting comfortably in a bright, cozy bedroom, exploring a beginner-friendly personal wellness kit with gentle lighting highlighting her relaxed and curious expression.
 Soft pastel colors surround her, creating a welcoming and safe atmosphere.
 The composition focuses on self-exploration, empowerment, and intimate wellness without explicit content."
 - "Two women in casual, comfortable clothing sharing a warm conversation over coffee in a bright, modern café.
 They are smiling and engaged, symbolizing openness and positive attitudes around intimacy and personal wellness.
 Natural daylight floods the space, emphasizing a supportive and judgment-free environment for discussing women's experiences."
 - "A close-up of a diverse selection of body-safe wellness products—carefully arranged on a wooden table at a wellness shop.
 A hand gently picks up one of the items, showing the importance of safe, body-friendly materials.
 The setting is well-lit with natural light, highlighting textures and colors, emphasizing education about choosing the right product."
 - "A couple holding hands in a softly lit modern bedroom, with a small, discreet wellness product on the bedside table.
 Both individuals are smiling and relaxed, highlighting intimacy and shared exploration.
-Warm lighting and a tasteful minimalist decor convey safety, comfort, and connection."
+Warm lighting and a tasteful minimalist design convey safety, comfort, and connection."

 **BAD EXAMPLES (Will be rejected by OpenAI):**
 - "Dr. Smith discussing medical procedures" (includes specific name)